 This month I’ve been working on “Memory Boxes.”

-Creative Age volunteers have been working with the local library and museum to gather and select memorabilia for small bins called Memory Boxes.
+Creative Age volunteers have been working with museum staff and volunteers and the local library to gather to select memorabilia for small bins called Memory Boxes.
 In many communities, museum or library Memory Boxes are loaned to seniors centres and long term care homes to enhance social activities or to prompt creative arts projects.
 The memorabilia within is certainly of interest and sure to spark some spirited discussions.

 During our research about reminiscence discussion groups, we also discovered that a popular online discussion group If You Grew Up in London Ontario, You Will Remember When…...(with 27,000 Facebook members) resulted in real-life friendships and regular group social activities and outings for older adults.
 In a light-hearted manner, the group also takes credit for one later-life marriage.

-All of these creative projects and more will be shared at the Creating Connections Symposium at Museum London on National Seniors Day, October 1st 2018.
+All of these creative projects and more were shared with the community at the Creating Connections Symposium at Museum London on National Seniors Day, October 1st 2018.